- When parents are disappointed by their kids, it's because they hold a set of expectations that do not fit the choice the child is making.

 For example, one grown child looks back and says, "When my parents divorced I lost all faith that loving relationships could ever last, so it's their fault that I have been distrustful of commitment ever since."
 Another sibling, however, comes away with a different choice for adjustment.
 "When my parents divorced I was hurt and sorry for them, but I learned how important it is to communicate better in my relationships than they did in theirs."

-So, in counseling, parents of a twenty-two year old describe how once again they feel impelled to take responsibility for paying her credit card debts since they never taught her how to manage money.
+So, in counseling, the parents of a 22-year-old describe how once again they feel compelled to take responsibility for paying her credit card debts since they never taught her how to manage money.
 "She says it's partly our fault," they confess, "and she's right.
 We've always covered her expenses no questions asked, so how else should we expect her to act?"

 The interaction of parental guilt and parent blame can be mutually disabling.
 The resolution, of course, is for parents to forsake their guilt by ceasing self-blame, in the process emotionally disentangling the relationship.
 They need to be able to say to themselves, "Whatever we did, how she conducts her life now is not our fault; it is her choice."

-So the parent listens empathetically to the young person describing how frequent geographical moves - attending eight schools in twelve years -- created instability in the family.
+So the parent listens empathetically to the young person describing how frequent geographical moves—attending 8 schools in 12 years—created instability in the family.
 It left him with anxiety when confronting further changes in his life, like the change he is facing upon graduating from college and stepping off on his own.
 "If my home had been stable I wouldn't lack the confidence that I feel now."

 "Maybe so," agreed the father.
 "I know all those changes must have been pretty painful, and that some of that pain carries on in the insecurity you feel.
 I certainly take responsibility for creating the hard circumstances you describe, making so many job moves.
 But at this independent stage of your life, blaming family history for what feels hard only gets in the way of responsibility to take.
 To free up your future you must accept the family hand that you were dealt.
 How you play that hand is not up to what I did or didn't do; it's now up to you.
 My acting guilty and inviting further blame will only slow you down."

-It is hard for parents to be by love attached to their grown child and not become unhappily emotionally entangled in the process, disappointment and guilt among the chief emotional offenders.
-What is required at the end of their child's adolescence is the hardest act of parenting there is - letting be and letting go.
+It is hard for parents to be attached to their grown child and not become unhappily emotionally entangled in the process; disappointment and guilt among the chief emotional offenders.
+What is required at the end of their child's adolescence is the hardest act of parenting there is—letting be and letting go.
 But that is what they have to do to free up all concerned.

-At the beginning of childhood a stranger is born dependent on parental care.
-At the end of adolescence a more independent young person departs their support.
+At the beginning of childhood, a stranger is born dependent on parental care.
+At the end of adolescence, a more independent young person departs from their support.
 In between these two events, a loving connection has been established that hopefully will sustain and nourish the parent/adult child relationship through the years ahead.
 A healthy intergenerational connection requires having an adequate separation of responsibility that recognizes the psychological independence between them.